 I think it’s the idea that a person is defined as disabled.
 People with a disability are not disabled.
 They are people first and foremost, and they have a disability due to a condition or impairment.

-The second is that the life of a person with a disability is less meaningful than one with a disability.
+The second is that the life of a person with a disability is less meaningful than one without a disability.
 That the person with a disability is more of a disruption to the ‘normal way’ of doing things.
 What is normal?
 What is fully able?
 Ability is many things.
 What is normal or fully abled is only what we believe it to be.

 What can we all learn from those with a disability?